martinfrances107/rust_d3_geo/README.md

 A profile_target is binary that outputs a HTML page containing a SVG image showing the globe with graticule markings.

-A flamegraph can be created by entering a particular profile targets directory and running :-
+A flame-graph can be created by entering a particular profile targets directory and running :-

 ```bash
 cd profile_target/albers_usa